pyeventsourcing/eventsourcing/docs/topics/application.rst

 are considered to be "false" values, and other values are considered to be invalid.
 The default is for an application's snapshotting functionality not to be enabled.

-Application environment variables can be passed into the application using the ``env`` argument when constructing an application object.
-Snapshotting can be enabled (or disabled) for an individual application object in this way.

 .. code-block:: python

     application = DogSchool(env={"IS_SNAPSHOTTING_ENABLED": "y"})